Australian Slang Translator

 What Is an Australian Slang Translator?

-Australian slang is the colloquial australian vocabulary built on shortened words, invented expressions, and terms found nowhere else in the English-speaking world.
-This australian slang translator and aussie slang translator converts your text both ways: english to australian slang and back again.
+Australian slang is casual vocabulary built on shortened words, local expressions, and terms found nowhere else in the English-speaking world.
+It works both ways, converting English into Australian slang and back again.

 Australian short forms like arvo (afternoon), servo (service station), and barbie (barbecue) came from a national habit of cutting words short and adding an -o or -ie suffix.
 The bogan, the aussie lingo for someone who doesn't stand on ceremony, became one of the most recognised characters in Australian culture.

-Use this australian translator for greetings, everyday phrases, or full sentences, and it handles the conversion either way.
+Use it for greetings, everyday phrases, or full sentences, and it handles the conversion either way.
 For another English dialect with its own distinct vocabulary, the British Slang Translator covers everything from modern street slang to regional UK expressions.

 1. Type or paste English text into the left box